Earn credits toward your degree and gain career experience while exploring the beautiful islands in the Bocas del Toro Province of Panama.

 Smithsonian Tropical Research Institute's Bocas del Toro Research Station is a research and outreach center located in the Bocas Del Toro archipelago.
 Interns assist with ongoing Smithsonian research projects at the station under the supervision of andin coordination with a station scientist.
 Up to two placements likely available for the upcoming term

 Coral Restoration interns can get hands-on experience while interning with a local organization focused on improving the health of our oceans.
-Placements available related to marine biodiversity, propagating and growing reef building coral, or growing thee online presence and social media of Coral Resortation Center.
+Placements available related to marine biodiversity, propagating and growing reef building coral, or growing the online presence and social media of Coral Restortation Center.

 Work with local villages to establish community gardens.
 These gardens offer the local communities the opportunity to provide healthier food for their families, educate themselves on sustainable farming techniques, and also earn revenue by selling extra food at local markets.
 This placement is a good fit for those with a passion for agriculture or experience in developing community gardens.Moderate Spanish language ability is preferred but not required.